shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 But he wasn't sure who he was.

-The coming events, that young Kyle Kilroy had set in motion tonight, were insane and nearly impossible for anyone to survive.
+The coming events, which young Kyle Kilroy had set in motion tonight, were insane and nearly impossible for anyone to survive.

 ---